 The market price of our Class A Ordinary Shares could decline as a result of sales of substantial amounts of our Class A Ordinary Shares in the public market, or the perception that these sales could occur.
 In addition, these factors could make it more difficult for us to raise funds through future offerings of our Class A Ordinary Shares.
-An aggregate of 6,597,362 Class A Ordinary Shares are outstanding as of the date of this prospectus.
-We are including 27,765,821 Resale Shares in this prospectus, all of which, once sold by the Selling Shareholders pursuant to this prospectus upon and after its effectiveness, will be freely tradable.
-All of the Class A Ordinary Shares sold in our initial public offering are freely transferable without restriction or further registration under the Securities Act.
+Most of the Class A Ordinary Shares are freely transferable without restriction or further registration under the Securities Act.
 The remaining Class A Ordinary Shares will be "restricted securities" as defined in Rule 144.
 These Class A Ordinary Shares may be sold without registration under the Securities Act to the extent permitted by Rule 144 or other exemptions under the Securities Act.